ARSSDC Logo

 Introduction

-This is a request by the Foundation Society for contractors to propose the design, development, construction, and operations planning of the first large space settlement community in orbit around planet Mercury.
+This is a request by the Foundation Society for contractors to propose the design, development, construction, and operations planning of the first large space settlement community in orbit around the planet Mercury.

 Format and Schedule